heyjames/better-browsing/README.md

 * Twitch - Remove MasterOverwatch overlay
 * Twitch - Remove "Enjoying the show?
 Log in to follow this channel..."
 * Twitch - Remove "Learning a new hero?
 Searching for Zarya mains?
 Find streams with the new Hero filter" notification at the Overwatch game directory page.
+* Twitch - Remove "Playing past broadcast from ____" when a streamer broadcasts a VOD

 ### To do
 Replace the badges that I currently allow (moderator, staff) with color-coded backgrounds instead of showing a badge, so all Twitch usernames are consistent and aligned to the left side of the chat box properly.